Game Preview: Solar Bears vs. Stingrays

 FAIRWINDS Playoff Perks - FAIRWINDS members can score a pair of free tickets to tonight's game when they show their FAIRWINDS debit/credit card and photo ID at the Amway Center box office - visit fairwinds.org/solarbears for more info.

-TONIGHT: The Orlando Solar Bears open the 2019 Playoffs, presented by XYMOPrint, with Game 1 of the best-of-seven South Division Semifinals against the South Carolina Stingrays.
-This is the second consecutive postseason in which Orlando and South Carolina have met in the first round, after the Solar Bears swept the Stingrays in the 2018 South Division Semifinals.
-Orlando is making its fifth playoff appearance in seven seasons of operations, and its third straight berth in the postseason under head coach Drake Berehowsky.
+TONIGHT: The Orlando Solar Bears (0-1) continue the 2019 Playoffs, presented by XYMOPrint, with Game 2 of the best-of-seven South Division Semifinals against the South Carolina Stingrays (1-0).
+The Solar Bears look to bounce back from a 2-0 loss to the Stingrays in Game 1 on Wednesday.

-HOW WE GOT HERE: The Solar Bears completed the 2018-19 regular season with the second-best performance in franchise history, going 41-25-5-1 overall, good for second place in the South Division.
-In the second half of the season, the club went 23-10-2-1, and ended the season on a six-game point streak of 5-0-1-0.
+BUILD THE LEAD: The Solar Bears will look to establish a lead within the first two periods of the game.
+During the regular season, Orlando went 20-1-2-0 when leading after the first period, and a perfect 29-0-0-0 when leading after the second period.

-THEY REMEMBER: Forwards Chris LeBlanc and Tayler Thompson and defenseman Mike Monfredo are the only holdovers on the roster from last season's playoff run, in which the team advanced past the first round for the first time in franchise history.
-All three played a role in Orlando's success this season, as each dressed in at least 30 of the team's victories this season.
+SPENCER, TAMMELA BACK: The Solar Bears will receive a boost in the form of Tampa Bay Lightning prospects Matthew Spencer and Jonne Tammela, who were reassigned to Orlando from the Syracuse Crunch.
+When Spencer suited up for the Solar Bears in the regular season, the club posted a record of 21-12-2-1, while with Tammela in the lineup, the club went 14-9-0-0.
+Tammela's offensive contributions in particular will be of importance: Orlando went 12-3-0-0 when he recorded a point.

 2019 Playoffs Presented by XYMOPrint:

 Tickets for the Orlando Solar Bears 2019 Playoffs, presented by XYMOPrint, are now on sale.
-CLICK HERE to purchase tickets now.
+Game 6, if necessary, will take place on Monday, April 20 at 7 p.m.
 Tickets can also be purchased via ticketmaster.com or the Amway Center box office.

 2019-20 Season Ticket Memberships on Sale Now: